Agustin07/textEditorTS/README.md

     s/expreg/substitution string/flag

 Known issues:
-    You shoudn't use to options for one substitution commmand at the same time.
+    You shoudn't use two or more options for one substitution commmand at the same time.
-    Something like -n -e 's/o/0/' test.txt woundn't work!
+    Something like: node dist/index.js -n -e 's/o/0/' test.txt woundn't work!

 Find some substitution commands you should try on: subscommands.txt